georgealex55/Sapio/docs/POP_CULTURE_SOURCE_AND_IMMERSION_QUESTIONNAIRE.md

 - [ ] Yes, as an adoption storyline
 - [ ] Keep research, product and community layers distinct
-- [ ] Only after a direct relationship is verified
+- X Only after a direct relationship is verified
 - [ ] No

 ### SIG-05.
 Exclusions: